aswinrprasad/SecureX_ChatApp/README.md

 5)End to end Encryption with AES.

+6)Converting the code from Local Machine communication to communicate with two or more different devices.

 #### Current Status : Bug fixing complete.
 Bug 1:(fixed) When {quit} is typed into the chat , pipe gets broken and user exit msg won't get displayed.